The Top 5 Amenities to Ask About When Shopping for Assisted Living

 Despite being called assisted living, these communities are also geared toward active, independent residents who manage well on their own.

-Oftentimes, residents will move into assisted living when they’re younger so that they have access to all of the support and amenities they will need as they grow older.
+Often, residents move into assisted living when they’re younger, so they have access to the support and amenities they will need as they grow older.
 This is perfect for individuals who want to tailor their assisted living experience to their personal lifestyle and care needs.

-Fitness programs, social gatherings and local excursions are just a few of the options curated for more independent residents.
-Community staff ensure that there are constant stream of activities available to residents on a weekly basis.
+Fitness programs, social gatherings, and local excursions are just a few of the options curated for more independent residents.
+Community staff ensure a constant stream of activities is available to residents each week.

-Assisted living communities are making great strides to include the resident’s family in daily life.
+Assisted living communities are making great strides to include the residents’ families in daily life.

 In today’s assisted living communities, technology is considered an exciting part of daily life that keeps residents engaged and happy.

 Also known as deposits, community entrance fees are not always set in stone.
-Once you have visited the community and decided it is the right fit for you, the on-site community director will likely connect with you to discuss pricing.
+Once you have visited the community and decided it is the right fit for you, the on-site community director will likely reach out to discuss pricing.

 Keep in mind that community entrance fees are negotiable.
 For example, some communities may be willing to lower or waive their fee if the move-in happens sooner rather than later.